 - For soy-free, dairy-free green bean casserole you can omit the soy sauce and season to taste with salt.

-- 1 batch dairy-free condensed cream of mushroom soup
+- 1 batch homemade dairy-free condensed cream of mushroom soup

 - ½ cup unsweetened dairy-free milk beverage